lucaspena/agt-proof-of-stake/report.md

 need not update his local blockchain set accordingly with all blockchains previously leaders had broadcasted.
 However, this makes it more unlikely that the chain the adversary adds his created block to will ultimately be the longest chain in an epoch.
-Thus, with the first reward system mentioned, the adversary will never be incentivized to not update his local blockchain set.
+Thus, as we will see when we discussing rewards in Section 3.5, the adversary will never be incentivized to not update his local blockchain set.

 Next, crucially, the adversary can choose not to immediately broadcast his updated blockchain to all other participants of the protocol.
 This is the main